 For legs, having a quad-focused day and a hamstring-focused day definitely helps with doing quality work week after week.

 With all of these setups, you can even change it so that you’re prioritizing weak points, which is one of the major benefits of using a push pull legs routine.

 Let’s say you want to focus on the chest over shoulders for the next month.

 - Lateral raises

 - Upright rows

 As you can see, you load all of your chest compounds and isolation at the beginning, so they get all of the focus.

-Then, you throw in some side delt work to isolate the shoulders but not overdo it with heavy compounds, which will affect your recovery.
+Then, you throw in some side delt work to isolate the shoulders but do not overdo it with heavy compounds as this will affect your recovery.

 It’s pretty easy to set this all up as long as you follow a basic template and balance everything.

 Training for muscle growth and fat loss is a little harder to figure out compared to strength training.